 The easiest way for you to include some physical activity in your day is by walking whenever you can.
 Heading to work?
 Alight one or two stops earlier and walk the rest of the way to the office.
 Do the same when you’re going home.

-When it’s time for lunch, make a brisk walk to your favourite lunch spot instead of taking the bus or driving.
+When it’s time for lunch, take a brisk walk to your favourite lunch spot instead of taking the bus or driving.

 When the weekend comes around, why not go for a walk along East Coast Park with the folks instead of being glued to the sofa watching TV?
-Even window shopping in a neighbourhood shopping mall will increase your step count.
+Even window shopping in a neighbourhood shopping mall will help you clock some physical activity.

-If you need more motivation to keep walking, take part in the
+If you need more motivation to keep moving, take part in the

 National Steps Challenge™.
-The more steps you take, the higher your chances of winning awesome prizes!
+The more you move, the higher your chances of winning awesome prizes!

 Elevators and escalators are convenient, but they don’t really count as physical activity.
 Skip them and take the stairs instead.
 When you’re at the MRT station, climb the stairs instead of riding the escalator.
 Or take the stairs to your office instead of using the elevator.

-These actions might seem small but, trust us, over time they'll add up and help you burn those calories and get fitter (fun fact: taking the stairs burns three times the calories compared to taking the lift!).
+These actions might seem small but over time they'll add up and help you burn those calories and get fitter.

 The Nudge to Budge: Why You Should Step Out of that Chair

 No idea where to look for group workouts?
-Try ActiveSG.
-It offers tons of exercise programmes like aerobics, Zumba, and kickboxing.
+Try exercises at HPB’s MOVE IT programmes, like Zumba, HIIT and kickboxing.

 If there’s a gym near your home or office, why not sign up?
 You can sign up with a friend or colleague, or get to know new workout buddies at the gym.
-If it’s within your budget, you could even look out for a personal trainer.
-He’ll not only help you stay motivated, but he’ll get you to use all the muscle groups in your upper and lower body with a few simple workout routines.
+If it’s within your budget, you could even look out for personal trainers.
+They’ll not only help you stay motivated, but also get you to use all the muscle groups in your upper and lower body with a few simple workout routines.